aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

 > Note: It is important to understand that only the initial web-socket connect request (handshake) that establishes a WebSocket connection between client and server requires authentication.
 Once the channel has been established, subsequent request works just fine.

 To continue testing, follow the steps below:
-1. Run the below command (in more than one window) to establish a websocket connections with the API Gateway.
+1. Run the below command (in more than one window) to establish websocket connections with the API Gateway.
     ```
     wscat -c wss://{YOUR-API-ID}.execute-api.{YOUR-REGION}.amazonaws.com/{STAGE}?ID_Token={ID_TOKEN}
     ```
-    - Note 1: The url to connect to can also be found as the output parameter of the CloudFormation stack.
+    The url to connect to can also be found as the output parameter of the CloudFormation stack.
-    - Note 2: Query parameter `ID_Token` is case sensitive.
+ 2. Just for your information, query parameter `ID_Token` is case sensitive.
 If you want to change it, then update it in `template.yaml` file at `route.request.querystring.ID_Token`.
 2. If the token is valid, the response is `Connected`; otherwise, the response is 401 unauthorized.
-3. Optionally, to perform a negative test, send an invalid value for `ID_Token` and verify you get 401 unauthorized response.
+3. Optionally, to perform a negative test, send an invalid value for `ID_Token` and verify you get 401 unauthorized in the response.
 4. In one of the windows use the following command to send a message to the WebSocket which will broadcast the message to all other open console windows:
     ```
     $ wscat -c wss://{YOUR-API-ID}.execute-api.{YOUR-REGION}.amazonaws.com/prod